 - Personal Quests challenge students to design a high-quality project that explores an area of personal interest.
 Students learn to manage their own time, design a project with detailed goals, and present both regular progress reports and a final “presentation of learning” to their faculty guide and experts in the field.
 These personal quests may involve an apprenticeship in a local workplace, a solo or team project, service learning, travel, the development of a product, or many other possibilities.

 We’ve designed a unique Schedule and Calendar that provides time for students to go deep into these projects, with only three courses per term, but five terms (each 6-7 weeks long) throughout the year to provide a breadth of exposure to many disciplines.
 See this page for full details on our schedule and calendar.

 Underlying these individual approaches is a close relationship between each student and his or her Faculty Guide.
-Each full-time faculty member at Millennium, in addition to their teaching responsibility, has significant time available to focus on a small advisory group of 8-10 students, who they remain with for all three years.
+Each full-time faculty member at Millennium has weekly time available to focus on a small advisory group of 8-10 students, who they remain with for all three years.
 The Guide’s role is to know each student deeply, integrating information from all of their courses and experiences at Millennium School, and providing holistic advising to continually find the right degree of challenge and growth for each student.
-Students have time each day to check-in with their Guide, as needed, as well as an Advisory Forum each Friday afternoon.
+Students have time each day to check-in with their Guide, as needed, as well as an Advisory Forum each week.
 It’s essential that each student is seen and supported by a caring adult during middle school.

 How We Assess Learning